-blacklinesafet THE VALUE OF CONNECTED SAFETY FOR SINGLE-GAS DETECTION Leveraging data to create a proactive and efficient safety program Connected gas detection isn't the tech of the future anymore.
-It's right here, right now, and safer, more cost-effective, sustainable and simpler than you think.
-In fact, in today's industrial workplace, if you're a safety or operations manager looking to build or sustain a robust safety culture, it's no longer a nice-to-have, but a musthave.
+THE VALUE OF CONNECTED SAFETY FOR SINGLE-GAS DETECTION Leveraging data to create a proactive and efficient safety program Connected gas detection isn't the tech of the future anymore.
+It's right here, right now, and more money-saving, sustainable and simple than you think.
+In fact, in today's industrial workplace, if you're a safety or operations manager looking to build or sustain a robust safety culture, it's no longer a nice-to-have, but a must-have.
 Whether you work in oil and gas, petrochemicals, renewable energy, utilities or other industries with a wide spectrum of safety needs, knowing how connected safety can amplify your HSE program - no matter how basic the application - is key to moving beyond compliance.

-Blackline Safety's connected safety technology protects over 165,000 people in over 70 countries.
+Blackline Safety's connected safety technology protects over 150,000 people in over 70 countries.
 TAKE SINGLE-GAS DETECTION AS AN EXAMPLE.